mbeaudru/modern-js-cheatsheet/readme.md

 console.log(doubledNumbers); // [0, 2, 4, 6, 8, 10, 12]
 ```

-What's happening here ?
-We are using .map on the *numbers* array, map is iterating on each element of the array and passes it to our function.
+What's happening here?
+We are using .map on the *numbers* array, the map is iterating on each element of the array and passes it to our function.
 The goal of the function is to produce and return a new value from the one passed so that map can replace it.

 Lets extract this function to make it more clear, just for this once: